 The accolades, though, don’t adequately tell Laura’s story.
 Maureen Moynihan found the senior pictures and hand-written notes Laura’s players gave to her mom.
 The notes held the same sentiment; “You were always there for me.”
 Cheri Skibski Stoka received self-addressed stamped envelopes from Mrs. Mo so they could communicate when Cheri went to college.
 Chandra Konkol Comiskey said Mrs. Mo was the first adult, besides her parents, who said she believed in her, a message that influenced her approach to the game and to life.
 Cat Caruso remembers visiting Mrs. Mo at the hospital a week before she passed away.
 Cat waited until other visitors left the room and it was just the two of them.
 Mrs. Mo looked up and said, “What’s wrong Cat?”
 “How did you know?” she responded.
 “I could see it in your eyes.”
 Mrs. Mo was counseling her players in her final days.
 Every Wisconsin woman and little girl who puts on a pair of cleats, from the U6 rec fields to the US National team, can trace their lineage to the work of Laura Moynihan.

-And what a gift it is to the state of Wisconsin and Tosa soccer that Laura’s legacy of leading by serving, investing in the individual, teamwork and absolute selflessness is the legacy being passed on and growing??
+And what a gift it is to the state of Wisconsin and Tosa soccer that Laura’s legacy of leading by serving, investing in the individual, teamwork and absolute selflessness is the legacy being passed on

-by her former colleagues, friends, players and family. – Written 2014
+by her former colleagues, friends, players, and family. – Written 2014

 View Laura Moynihan’s Hall of Fame Induction Speech from 2013 – Delivered by Rob Harrington: